Dunning-Hotopp-Lab/Direct_RNA_Sequencing/README.md

 ## RDOperon

-Currently tested with Python 3.11.3
+Python 3.8 and later are supported.
+This was tested using Python 3.11.3

 You can install the required dependencies by running `python3 -m pip install -r requirements.txt`